SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: User study

-After the adaptation period, participants engaged in the main experimental reading tasks.
-These mirrored the pre-test tasks, with participants reading two new HSK Level 5 passages under each of the eight SVI conditions.
-They used both Situfont and a traditional display for each condition, with the order of device usage counterbalanced across participants and conditions.
-Following each passage, they completed a reading comprehension test.
-After each section, participants filled out surveys regarding their perceived workload.
-Upon completing all tasks, they also participated in a survey assessing their overall user experience of the app, followed by semi-structured interviews to gather more in-depth feedback.
+Following the adaptation period, participants completed the same reading tasks under the eight SVI conditions, this time using both SituFont and a traditional display.
+Each condition included two new HSK Level 5 passages.
+Interface order was counterbalanced across participants and conditions.
+After each passage, participants answered five standardized comprehension questions and their reading goodput was calculated.
+They then completed the NASA-TLX questionnaire to assess perceived workload.
+After all conditions, participants completed UEQ-S and SUS questionnaires and participated in a semi-structured interview (Appendix \ref{appendix: Post-test interview}).